ElMoha943/VRC-Scripts/README.md

 ## LocalSettings

-A localSettings pannel made for "El Pecado" club, has multiple optimization options:
+A localSettings pannel made for "El Pecado" club, has multiple optimization options.

-* Lights
-* Disco Ball
-* Shadder Effects
-* Post Processesing
-* Low polly assets
-* Colliders
-* PickUps
-* Seasonal Decorations

 ## ControlTablet